datalad-handbook/book/docs/basics/101-135-history.rst

 in which we added a note on ``datalad save`` in your own history (it will not have the same hash as the example below).

-.. runrecord:: _examples/DL-101-135-102
+.. runrecord:: _examples/DL-101-135-110
    :language: console
    :workdir: dl-101/DataLad-101

 To see the dataset at this state in time, run ``git checkout COMMIT``

-.. runrecord:: _examples/DL-101-135
+.. runrecord:: _examples/DL-101-135-110
    :language: console
    :workdir: dl-101/DataLad-101

-Let's check out the notes at this state
+Let's check out the notes at this state.

+Todo: continue...

+More content:

-How do you change or add the commit message of the last commit?"
+* How do you change or add the commit message of the last commit or add files to it (Git commit --amend)?

+* definitely something about git annex unannex

+* .. ??